Written in 2020

 There’s even a podcast.
 ITV National News asked island favourite, Gary Burgess, to interview Dr Brink for their ‘Coronavirus – what you need to know‘ series.

-In early Autumn, GYOne magazine interviewed Dr Brink about her experiences of lockdown.
-You can read it online here.
+In early Autumn 2020, GYOne magazine interviewed Dr Brink about her experiences of lockdown.

 And although not a media interview, we just had to include Dr Brink’s soothing bedtime story for the island’s children in this list.
 Watch here for the original version on a park bench and here for a post-lockdown live rendition at the Guille-Alles library.
 There was a further story at Christmas.